digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   same name/version as an existing DAR on the participant leads to a rejection with error code KNOWN_DAR_VERSION.

-Validate the DAR against a running participant node
+Validate the DAR Against a Running Participant Node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Starting with 2.9 you can validate your DAR against the current